 11. Take a Break, then do a Final Check

-Once you’ve finished with all the details and you’re sure you’re picture is ready to go, take a long break (ideally, overnight!)
+Once you’ve finished with all the details of your latest Photoshop idea and you’re sure you’re picture is ready to go, take a long break (ideally, overnight!)
 When you come back with fresh eyes, do one final check.

 Take a look at the shadows and highlights, light direction, and any areas where you added or subtracted something.